 Our responsibilities include the implementation of drainage-related capital improvements and the construction of new drainage infrastructures.
 Projects are typically identified in Watershed Management Plans that involve engineering investigations of flooding or other drainage problems in the county.
 These investigations may be for understanding local drainage issues, or larger flooding issues in a watershed.
 The investigations are sometimes conceptual designs that require additional regulatory permitting or other approvals prior to their construction implementation.

 Contracted Engineering, Drainage Analysis, Design, and Permitting

-The Department maintains a list of qualified, pre-approved engineering providers, and other professional services from which it draws expertise for larger, more complex drainage improvement projects.
-These providers undergo a rigorous vetting of their credentials, as documented in their responses to the county's Requests for Statements of Qualifications (RSQs).
+The Department maintains a list of qualified, pre-approved engineering providers, and other professional services from which expertise is drawn from, for larger, more complex drainage improvement projects.
+These providers undergo a rigorous vetting of their credentials, as documented in their responses to the county’s Requests for Statements of Qualifications.
 Contractors are similarly used for other larger projects such as the Sea Pines Neighborhood Flood Abatement Project.
 This project resulted in the identification of conceptual design alternatives that could be implemented by the county as funds become available.